 Large Group Activities

 Large group activities are ideal for groups of ten or more people and tend to be just as educational as they are fun.
-Large group activities allow your entire organization to participate and enjoy the same activity so that nobody will feel left out.
+Large group activities allow your entire organization to participate and enjoy the same activity.

-One of the biggest advantages of large group activities is that they provide more networking opportunities.
-Rather than conversing with just a handful of people, the entire organization is encouraged to network and get to know one another.
+One of the most significant advantages of large group activities is that they provide more networking opportunities.
+Rather than conversing with just a handful of people, it encourages team members from the entire organization to network and get to know one another.

-Additionally, planning a single event — even for 200 people — is generally easier than coordinating several different activities at once.
+Additionally, planning a single event — even for 200 people — is generally easier than coordinating several different activities simultaneously.

 Large group activities come with a higher potential for employee disengagement.
 However, this problem is remedied when you choose a fun, hands-on activity that requires every person's participation.